 Hey, Flag Fans!

-An absolute blast, Capture the Flag has long been a staple to summer camp activities as well as playgrounds and backyard fun for kids of all ages.
+An absolute blast, Capture the Flag has long been a staple of summer camp as well as playgrounds and backyard fun for kids of all ages.
 Children love the strategy, teamwork, and physical activity it takes to achieve victory in this game.
 The history of Capture the Flag goes back hundreds, even thousands of years.
 But where did this exciting game come from and how did it become a staple of summer camps?

 We owe the recorded rules of Capture the Flag to one German gymnast named Wilhelm Lübeck who put them down in the 1860 German gymnastic manual.
 These were the earliest known set of rules for the game.
 He didn’t call it Capture the Flag, though.
 He called it Fahnenbarlauf—named after an older European variation of the game called ‘Barlaufen’.